Pay your rates

 If your bank account or card details change, you can update your details via your Payble account.

-For more information read the Payble FAQs, view the Payble Terms and Conditions or contact Customer Care on 1300 653 356.
+For more info read the Payble FAQs, view the Payble Terms and Conditions or contact Kingston's Customer Care on 1300 653 356.

 Direct debit

-Rates direct debit applications have closed for the 2023/24 rating period.
+Direct debit is available for the 2025/26 rating period.

 Rates payments are spread across 10 equal monthly payments when you sign up for direct debit.